top of page

 The Boston Women's Fund recently added new leaders to our incredible Board of Directors!

-We connected with Stephanie to learn more about what liberation means to her and the work she hopes to do with the Boston Women’s Fund!
+We connected with Qwin to learn more about what liberation means to her and the work she hopes to do with the Boston Women’s Fund!

 What does liberation mean to you?